molily/molily.de/_posts/2020-11-21-testing-angular.md

 Automated testing is a tool with a specific purpose.
 A basic concept is that testing helps to build an application that functions according to its requirements.
 That is true, but there are certain subtleties.

-The [International Software Testing Qualifications Board (ISTQB)](https://www.istqb.org) came up with **Seven Testing Principles** (CTFL Syllabus 2018 V3.1) that shed light on what testing can achieve and what not.
+The [International Software Testing Qualifications Board (ISTQB)](https://www.istqb.org) came up with **Seven Testing Principles** that shed light on what testing can achieve and what not.
 Without discussing every principle, let us consider the main ideas.

 <aside class="margin-note">Discover bugs</aside>